-Danger of death due to operating signal failure If the operating signal fails, the device is not safe to use.
+Risk to life from operating signal failure

+If the operating signal does not sound, the device is not safe to operate.

-- Stop using the device immediately. - Move away from explosive areas or toxic or low-oxygen atmospheres immediately.
+- Stop using the device immediately. - Leave explosive areas or areas with a toxic or low-oxygen atmosphere immediately.

-Testing work environments where explosion is possible, e.g. working on gas pipes or gas systems
+Testing work environments where explosion is possible, e.g. when working on gas pipes or gas systems